 Who are the Lutherans?

 Lutheran Protestants trace their origins to the Reformation in Europe.
 They are now prominent in the US, Tanzania, Indonesia and many other places.
 The name Lutheran was first used as an accusation against Martin Luther (16th century).
 His teachings, it was said, weren’t Christian, but a new heresy, “Lutheranism.”
 But Luther wasn’t trying to start a new sect.
-He was hoping to see the catholic church turn back to its true origin: the life-giving grace of God conveyed as good news, which Luther felt was being stifled.
+He was hoping to see the church turn back to its true origin: the life-giving grace of God conveyed as good news, which Luther felt was being stifled.
 The name Lutheran was adopted by those who were discovering this gospel and wanted to continue what Luther began.

 Walk into a Lutheran church and ask people “do you consider yourself Lutheran?”
 Some might say “yes,” others: “really I’m Presbyterian,” or “I grew up Catholic – this is just where I worship.”

 Or: “I don’t know if I’m even Christian.
-When Christians come up in the news, I hear about hypocrisy, moralism and opposition to science.
+When Christians come up in the news, I hear about hypocrisy and opposition to science.
 I cringe.
 If I’m going to be a Christian, it will be something entirely different.”

 Some of us might not be sure what we believe or whether we have faith at all.
-We get involved with church knowing God isn’t done with us.
+Maybe we get involved with church knowing God isn’t done being generous with us.

 By Grace, Liberated

 Martin Luther rediscovered Paul’s words: “we are justified by grace through faith apart from works of the law.”